Skip to content

 35. Percentage of fresh fruit bunches (FFB) supply to own mills traceable to plantation level?

-The company reports that 100% of the FFB processed in its own mills is traceable to its nucleus estates and plasma smallholders.
-However, data was not externally verified.
+The company reports that 100% of the FFB supply to its own mills is traceable to the plantation level.

 • N